Nový Bor: Economy

 Nový Bor is known for its glass production.
 The Crystalex company is the largest glassworks in the country and belongs among the most significant regional employers.

 Transport

-The European route E442 bypasses the town.
+The I/13 road (the section from Liberec to Děčín, part of the European route E442) and the I/9 road (the section from Česká Lípa to Rumburk) bypass the town.

+Nový Bor is located on the railway line Česká Lípa–Rumburk.

 Sport

 The local chess club, 1.
 Novoborský ŠK, has been the most successful club in the top-tier Czech team competition in the 21st century.
 Between the 2009–10 and 2017–18 seasons, the club won nine consecutive titles.